 In direct correlation to a child’s exhilaration in beginning this new adventure is the conflict in a parent’s heart in watching it happen.
-While the transition from preschool to Kindergarten recognizes and celebrates healthy development, it’s also a whisper in a parent’s ear that their baby is growing up.
+While transitioning from preschool to Kindergarten recognizes and celebrates healthy development, it’s also a whisper in a parent’s ear that their baby is growing up.
 After drop-off on the first day of Kindergarten, Boo-hoo Breakfasts have become standard events for parents to shed tears, console each other, and reflect on how five years passed so quickly.

 There are many reasons to admire my school community, but one that ranks highly is the care we give the Kindergarten experience.
-We maintain two sections of Kindergarten classes and have a wealth of communal knowledge supporting our instruction of this special grade.
+We maintain two sections of Kindergarten classes and have a wealth of collective knowledge supporting our instruction of this special grade.

 To help parents who have a child entering Kindergarten in the near future, I asked some current and former teachers, “How do you know when a child is ready for Kindergarten?”

 Mrs. Lucy Halsell, a current Kindergarten teacher, explained that a few basic indications of Kindergarten readiness include the ability to write a first name legibly, show proficiency in letter recognition, enter a classroom independently carrying a backpack, and interact in small groups with peers.
 With approximately two decades of elementary teaching experience, she believes a five-year-old should be able to sit for fifteen minutes (e.g., the time it takes to hear a children’s story) and display a willingness to receive instructions.